annaalexandragrigoryan/TensorflowAdvanced/README.md

 # TensorFlow Advanced: 🚀Leveraging Tensorflow for Deep Learning

-Welcome to MLOPs101!
-This repository provides hands-on examples and tutorials for deploying various machine learning models using popular libraries such as FASTapi, etc.
+Welcome to TensorFlow Advanced!
+This repository provides hands-on examples and tutorials for leveraging Tensorflow for Deep Learning

 ## Table of Contents